 - It was only as late as 1787 that, at the behest of Pope Pius VI, the architect Andrea Vici changed the way the water fell, finally solving the problem of flooding in the area and giving the waterfall its present-day appearance.

 - In 1800, the power of the water was harnessed to create energy.
 In fact, between 1800 and 1900, the waters of the Marmore Waterfalls represented the main source of power for the Terni’s steel plant.

 - In the following years, the waterfall at last was exploited for the production of hydroelectric energy.

 Few people realise that the Marmore Waterfalls are not always flowing at the same capacity.
+This wonderful water resource is said to be flow-controlled: the maximum release of water is only visible at certain times, with shifts varying according to the season.
 When flow is at its lowest, the rocks can be seen through the falls.
 Prior to the flow being fully reopened, a long siren sounds!

 The Cascata delle Marmore stand at 165 metres tall, making them the highest waterfalls in Europe.
 But that's not all.
 They also hold the record for the highest artificial falls in the world (a record disputed by the artificial waterfall of Liebien, in China).
 The largest single drop of the Marmore Waterfalls is 85 metres, and its average flow rate is 15 m³/s of water.
 It also attracts a record-breaking number of (paying) visitors every year: about half a million!